Tilted / A Traced Village (part 1)

 On the shoreline in Mull I worked in the black basalt sand, with my chair.
 We made work together and individually.
 We are due to work and exhibit in China, in Qingdao on the eastern coast, in late February next year, and bring the materials back to show in Edinburgh.
 [This China part of the collaboration has been postponed, indefinitely at present.]

-I heard I have the Edgelandia commission from Penned in the Margins.
-This has enabled me to make returns to Skipsea, and to put together the diary blog here.
+I am staying with my mother in her home in the south of France, when I receive news that I have been selected for the Edgelandia commission from Penned in the Margins.
+I am absolutely thrilled.
+This has enabled me to make return visits to Skipsea, make new works and to put together the diary blog here.

 SKIPSEA VISIT – November 2019